peteoheat/pibooth-neopixel_spi/README.md

 # pibooth-neopixel_spi

-This project is a plugin to pibooth that enables you to add neopixels to your project using the SPI bus instead of the PWM bus.
-If you are using the Raspberry Pi for your project, the benefits of SPI over PWM are:
+This project is a plugin to pibooth that enables you to add neopixels to your project using the SPI bus on Raspberry Pi instead of the PWM bus.
+The benefits of using SPI over PWM are:

 * No need to disable onboard audio on the raspberry pi.
 Meaning you can have sound as well as neopixels
 * No need to run your pibooth software as the root user.

 ## Description

-An in-depth paragraph about your project and overview of use.
+https://pibooth.readthedocs.io/en/latest/> is a fantastic project for creating your own Photobooth.
+I have built one using a Raspberry Pi and more details on my implementation to come.
+But I really wanted to use an Adafruit neopixel ring to implement things like:
+* An attract mode to draw attention to the booth
+* A visual countdown timer
+* A 'flash' as the virtual-shutter captures the image.

+I original followed the Adafruit https://learn.adafruit.com/neopixels-on-raspberry-pi/python-usage to get my neopixel ring setup.
+But then I ran into problems with the fact that the code has to run as the root user.
+I didn't want to do that for security reasons.
+So I decided to use the SPI bus instead which does not require root to use it.

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+* On your Raspberry pi you have to enable use of SPI using raspi-config.
+Look in the 'Interfaces' section to enable it.
+* Install the neopixel_spi library https://docs.circuitpython.org/projects/neopixel_spi/en/latest/

 ### Installing